n7nix/Dstar-gateway/iptables/README.md

 * Flush all iptables rules.
 Handy when things aren't working

 ###### iptable-up.sh
-* Install iptables rules
+* Convenient way to install iptables rules
-  * Edit th is script with required rules
+  * Edit this script with required rules
+* For DEBUG:
-* For debug only should never have to do this.
+  * For debugging rules only should never have to do this.
-* For debug do a flush (_iptable-flush.sh_)before running.
+  * Do a flush (_iptable-flush.sh_) before running this script.

 ###### iptable_install.sh